MinishLab/model2vec/README.md

 - **Lightweight Dependencies**: the base package's only major dependency is `numpy`.
 - **Lightning-fast Inference**: up to 500 times faster on CPU than the original model.
 Go green or go home.
 - **Fast, Dataset-free Distillation**: distill your own model in 30 seconds on a CPU, without a dataset.
 All you need is a model and (optionally) a custom vocabulary.
-- **Integrated into Sentence Transformers and txtai**: Model2Vec can be used directly in [Sentence Transformers](https://github.com/UKPLab/sentence-transformers) and [txtai](https://github.com/neuml/txtai).
+- **Integrated into Sentence Transformers, txtai, and Chonkie**: Model2Vec can be used directly in [Sentence Transformers](https://github.com/UKPLab/sentence-transformers), [txtai](https://github.com/neuml/txtai), and [Chonkie](https://github.com/bhavnicksm/chonkie).
 - **Tightly integrated with HuggingFace hub**: easily share and load models from the HuggingFace hub, using the familiar `from_pretrained` and `push_to_hub`.
 Our own models can be found [here](https://huggingface.co/minishlab).
 Feel free to share your own.

 ## What is Model2Vec?